l-fid17/c4-final-project/README.md

 ## Backend

+To deploy the application:

+- make sure to have aws cli installed and properly configured
+- you can reuse my auth0 app or change:
+  - the AUTH_0_SECRET in serverless.yml with your own
+  * Please note using a different auth0 app may require additional conifguration.

-To deploy an application run the following commands:
+Then run the following commands:

 ```
 cd backend